Thenkarai, Madhurai

 Thenkarai is a small village near Sholavandan situated 25 km North West of Madurai in Tamil Nadu, India.
 It is on the banks of River Vaigai.
 It also called 'Kutti Kerala' because of lot of Coconut trees found on the village.

+Religion

+Hindu temple

+A Shiva temple viz., Moolanathasamy temple which is maintained under the Hindu Religious and Charitable Endowments Department, Government of Tamil Nadu is situated in Thenkarai village.